The Institute makes grants for purposes of disaster relief and donations of EIB decommissioned IT equipment.

 In previous years, we organised donations to mitigate the humanitarian crisis following Cyclone Idai in Southern Africa; the refugees crisis in Colombia; and to help victims of natural disasters like the devastating fires in Greece and Portugal; the earthquakes in Indonesia, Ecuador, Mexico, Italy and Nepal; hurricanes in the Caribbean and in Central America; floods in Peru and mudslide in Colombia.

 The EIB Institute also organises donations of IT equipment no longer used by the EIB Group to non-profit organisations, local community centres or schools registered in an EU country.
+In 2023, the EIB Institute donated 1 990 desktops, laptops and other IT equipment to 92 schools and non-profit organisations.

 Follow the link to read about the Institute’s grants for purposes of humanitarian catastrophes relief and donations of EIB decommissioned IT equipment.